notorious-RS/smart-grain-dryer-control-system-/README.md

 These systems contribute to improving grain quality and minimizing losses during the drying process, ultimately benefiting both farmers and consumers.
 # Grain Type and Drying Profiles:
 1. Grain types: Cereals (wheat, rice, maize), oilseeds (soybean, sunflower), and pulses (lentil, bean).
-2.Goal of drying: Reduce moisture to a safe level for storage and prevent spoilage or damage.
+2. Goal of drying: Reduce moisture to a safe level for storage and prevent spoilage or damage.
 3. Typical final moisture:
 Cereals: 12–14%
 Oilseeds: 8–10%